chathamnorth/chathamnorth.github.io/timeline.md

 March 2014 – Meeting to review plans for a Conservation subdivision next to Briar Chapel (with Lee Bowman, Nick Robinson and Lynn Richardson (CC) – sounds like Encore Phase I. No mention of proximity to BC waste water facility or effluent spraying in yards. \[Paper document: Exhibit 4\]

-April 2014 - CC BOC approves [modification](http://chathamnc.granicus.com/MediaPlayer.php?view_id=2&clip_id=270&meta_id=15933) requested by Newland to the Compact Community Ordinance allowing treated waste water from within a compact community, like Briar Chapel to be transferred outside of the community to another development.
+June 14, 2016 – CC BOC approves [modification requested by Newland to the Compact Community Ordinance](http://cms6ftp.visioninternet.com/chathamcountync/planning%20board/attachments/2014/6-16-14_BOC/Ordinances_Resolutions/Newland_CCO_Text_Amendments_Signed_Ord_6-14-16.pdf) allowing the WWTP to serve surrounding areas outside of the compact community and reduction of up to 100% of buffers between communities if mutually agreed to by owners.
+This later used by Newland to allow subdivisions outside of Briar Chapel to be added to the Briar Chapel WWTP and significant reduction in buffers between homes in Encore/US Steel property and the WWTP.

 Sept 2014 – NCDEQ issues [Permit WQ0028552](https://www.chathamnc.org/home/showdocument?id=42773) to Briar Chapel Utilities, LLC to operate and maintain a waste water treatment and disposal system.
 Waste water treatment permitted for 250,000 gpd using extended aeration treatment system and permitted to add 2 more 250,000gpd treatment units. \[Are these the phase 2 and 3 mentioned in the application?\]